Guidance for Fitness to Study Procedures

 I. Purpose

-VinUniversity is committed to fostering a supportive learning environment where all students can thrive academically and personally.
+VinUniversity is committed to fostering a supportive learning environment where all students can thrive both academically and personally.
 This Fitness to Study (FtS) guideline provides a framework for identifying and supporting students whose health, well-being, or behavior may impact their ability to engage effectively in their studies or pose a risk to themselves or others.
-It ensures the effective, safe, and timely management of fitness-to-study concerns, safeguarding students, staff, and the university community.
+It ensures the effective, safe, and timely management of fitness-to-study concerns, safeguarding students, staff, and the broader university community.

 II.
 Scope